-Then, I remembered a cocktail I had at the Town Talk Diner a while back called the Jackson Pollock.
+Then, we remembered a cocktail from the Town Talk Diner a while back called the Jackson Pollock.
 It’s basically a gin sour made using grapefruit and lime juice plus sparkling wine, but the feature that makes this cocktail so unique is the inverted basil garnish.
 Basil oil is eye-droppered into your cocktail glass first, and then the chilled cocktail is strained over the top.
 As the chilled mix hits the small pool of oil, hundreds of little droplets start swimming about, dripping up to the surface of the drink.
 It’s like Jackson Pollock, dripping paint onto his canvas!
 The deeply scented, emerald green oil lovingly mingles with every sip of the rosy grapefruit backdrop.
 It’s delicious.
 And as you drink, the droplets combine and start to swirl around.

 1 cup blanched basil leaves